Skip to main content

 If:

 Your action: Focus on value-adds rather than base rate reduction.
-Negotiate contract terms.
+Discuss contract terms.

 If:

-Expected outcome: Minimal to no reduction.
-Home has no incentive to negotiate.
+What's likely: Minimal flexibility.
+Home has no incentive to adjust pricing.

 Your action: